oracle-livelabs/apex/social-media-app/10-get-device-location/10-get-device-location.md

    ![Dynamic Actions tab in the Page Designer](images/da-name.png)

 3. In the Rendering Tree, under True action, select **Show**.
-In the Property Editor, edit the following:
+In the Property Editor, enter/select the following:

    - Identification > Action: **Get Current Position**

    - Under Settings: